Note

 If a user attempts to bypass sharing and access controls by moving a PROTECTED item to a lower sensitivity location, such as another Team where sharing is more permissive, then:

-- Alert security teams as per configuration of monitoring data out of place alerting.
+- Security teams can be alerted via configuration of monitoring data out of place alerting.

 SharePoint sharing configuration is used to configure a list of domains that users are permitted to share with.
 Once configured, users can't share items outside of approved organizations.

-A OneDrive location may have a more permissive sharing policy than that applied to a labeled location.
-To mitigate risks relating to users sharing from OneDrive to bypass location-based controls, DLP policies are configured to limit the sharing of items with certain labels from OneDrive.
-Policies are also applied to groups of users to allow only trusted users to share labeled items from their OneDrive locations with guests.
+A OneDrive location might have a more permissive sharing policy than that applied to a labeled location.
+To mitigate risks relating to users sharing from OneDrive to bypass location-based controls, DLP policies can be configured to limit the sharing of items with certain labels from OneDrive.
+Policies can also applied via groups, allowing for approved users to share labeled items from their OneDrive locations with guests while restricting nonapproved users.

 Important